Switchful Logo

 3.5

-TDS’s DSL, cable, and fiber internet range from a superslow 1 Mbps to a superfast 2 Gbps, with over a dozen plans in between.
-Prices vary by location, but most seem to come in below US benchmarks for comparable broadband speeds (1) and are cheaper than similar plans from Xfinity, Spectrum, and Cox.
+TDS’s DSL, cable, and fiber internet offer speeds up to 8 Gbps and dozens of plans at lower speeds (since that's way more speed than most households need).
+Prices vary by location and connection type, but most seem to come in below US benchmarks for comparable broadband speeds (1) and are cheaper than similar plans from Xfinity, Spectrum, and Cox.
+Plus, you can get a 30-day, money-back guarantee, and some plans offer lifetime price locks.

-Our favorite things about TDS prices is that in some locations, we've seen a "price for life" guarantee.
+Our favorite things about TDS Telecon's prices is that in some locations, we've seen a "price for life" guarantee.
 That means the price you sign up at is the same price you'll pay as long as you're a customer.
 Since most providers have significant price hikes after a year or two of service, being able to lock in your price is a huge deal—and a big reason to stick with instead of switching to a different internet company.

 We interviewed Marci-Ray, a TDS fiber customer since 2020.
 In a household with multiple gaming consoles and smart home devices, she’s been very pleased with the reliability and price of the 300 Mbps fiber plan: “For the value of the speed and the price…it’s great.
 I’m very happy with that.”